livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

 SUCCESS
 ```

-Having 'solved' all the binaries, we can find the solutions list to the checker in the guest VM and retrieve the flag:
+Having _solved_ all the binaries, we can feed the solutions list to the checker in the guest VM and retrieve the flag:
 ```bash
 $ /challenge/run ~/my-list/
 SeaBIOS (version rel-1.16.3-0-ga6ed6b701f0a-prebuilt.qemu.org)